 Budh Pradosh Vrat: By keeping Pradosh vrat on Wednesday brings happiness and fulfills all kinds of desires.

-Guru Pradosh Vrat: By keeping fast on Thursday, helps to win over enemies and bring success, wisdom, and good health.
+Guru Pradosh Vrat: By keeping fast on Thursday, helps to win over enemies and brings success, wisdom, and good health.

 Shukra Pradosh Vrat: Keeping a fast on Friday is very helpful for marriage.
-It also brings luck and luxury in life.
+It also brings luck and luxury to life.

 Shani Pradosh Vrat: Fasting on Saturday helps to get relief from Shani dosh and also the blessing of newborns.